- Institutional repository

 - ACS (American Chemical Society) - As a result of the Library subscription to the All publications package there is a 25% discount on the ACS Author Choice Open Access Service

-- NRC (National Research Council) Research Press - There is a negotiated reduction of the APC to $1500/article
+- Canadian Science Publishing (formerly NRC Research Press) - There is a 50% discount of the APC

 - ACM (Association of Computing Machinery) Digital Library - provides a discount in our pricing based on APCs paid.
 This is important because there are providing some accounting of journal pricing and APCs.

 - BioLine - is a pioneer in the provision of open access to peer reviewed bioscience journals published in developing countries.

 - Coalition Publi.ca - a strategic partnership created by Érudit and the Public Knowledge Project.
 It is dedicated to the advancement of research dissemination and digital publishing in the social sciences and humanities.